Assessing Mediational Processes Using Piecewise Linear Growth Curve Models with Individual Measurement Occasions: Introduction

-Earlier studies, for example, \citet{Gollob1987mediate} have described that multiple fundamental problems of applying traditional mediation models to cross-sectional data.
+Earlier studies, for example, \citet{Gollob1987mediate} have described multiple fundamental problems of applying mediation models to cross-sectional data.
 On the one hand, the causal relationships often take time to unfold, implying that the magnitude of the causal effect usually depends on the elapsed time between measurement occasions of the predictor, mediator, and outcome.
 However, the utilization of cross-sectional data assumes that the causal effects are instantaneous and that the magnitude of a causal effect remains the same over time.
 On the other hand, using cross-sectional data leaves out measurements at previous times that are potential predictors of the constructed model.
-Additionally, \citet{Cole2003mediate, Maxwell2007mediate} have demonstrated that cross-sectional mediation models typically yield substantially biased estimates for longitudinal parameters.
-Accordingly, longitudinal data are to be favored for testing mediation hypotheses.
+Accordingly, longitudinal data are favored for testing the mediation hypotheses.
+Earlier studies proposed applying the simple mediation model to analyze data where the predictor, mediator, and outcome are from multiple waves.
+Such applications focus on interindividual differences.
+However, a critical aspect of a longitudinal study is intraindividual change, which cannot be analyzed explicitly by the simple mediation model \citep{Selig2009mediate}.
+Additionally, \citet{Cole2003mediate, Maxwell2007mediate} have demonstrated that the simple mediation model typically yields substantially biased estimates for longitudinal parameters.